enterpriseDomain/ClassMaker/README.md

 A more [complete example is here](/org.classupplier.test/src/org/classupplier/test/ClasSupplierTests.java).

-To use the library, [download it](https://github.com/kirillzotkin/ClasSupplier/releases) and add to the target platform, then Import to the Eclipse plugin's dependencies with satisfying subsequent.
+To use the library, [download it](https://github.com/kirillzotkin/ClasSupplier/releases) and add to the target platform, then import to the Eclipse plugin's dependencies with satisfying subsequent.
 E4 DI is supported.

 See also [wiki](https://github.com/kirillzotkin/ClasSupplier/wiki).